RAMP-VIS/RAMPVIS-PhilTransA-Supplement/README.md

 - Wood, Jo; City University of London, Computer Science
 - Xu, Kai; Middlesex University

-The repository and the links to the archived versions of the idioms are the versions of the notebooks on *21.11.2021*.
-The repository is also deposited to Zenodo for a permanent snapshot.
+The first release of the repository and the links to the archived versions of the idioms are the versions of the notebooks on *21.11.2021*.
+Release specific details will be added at the end of the page, for instance, if further releases are made with revised versions of the notebooks.

 The individual notebooks in this collection can be accessed through the links in the table below.
 The first link takes you to the immutable, html-based version of the notebook, the second link takes you to the live, fork-able and editable version of the code on the [Observable](https://observablehq.com/) platform.